 Purchasing an African Grey Parrot

-African Greys require regular, routine veterinary health check-ups.
-Your veterinarian can perform a physical examination, grooming (beak, nail or feather trim as necessary) and laboratory tests as needed.
-During these semi-annual check-ups, health, nutritional and maintenance issues can be identified and addressed.
-Veterinary check-ups help prevent disease and will aid in the maintenance of a long lasting, healthy relationship between you and your bird.
+African greys require regular, preventative veterinary health checkups.
+Your veterinarian should perform a physical examination, grooming (nail and/or feather trimming as necessary), and laboratory tests (as needed).
+During these semi-annual checkups, health, nutrition, and behavior issues can be identified and addressed.
+Veterinary checkups help prevent disease and will aid in the maintenance of a long-lasting, healthy relationship between you and your bird.